press-sutart/adventofcode/2025/Day 02/README.md

 ## Naive Solution

-The simplest solution would be to iterate all over IDs.
+The simplest solution would be to iterate over all IDs from $`1`$ to $`M`$.
 For each ID, check if it is invalid and within any of the given ranges.
 Sum up the IDs that satisfy both conditions.

 The time complexity of this solution is $`O(NM)`$ which is certainly good enough if you're willing to wait for a few minutes.